 » Courtroom Security

 Pickaway County Sheriff’s Office D.A.R.E.
 (Drug Abuse Resistance Education) started in 1990 with Sgt.
 Harold G. Hopkins as D.A.R.E. officer.
 In 1997 Sgt.
 Hopkins retired and Deputy Thomas became our D.A.R.E. officer.

 The D.A.R.E. program is a cooperative effort of The Pickaway County Sheriff’s Office and Pickaway County Local Schools to teach drug abuse resistance to students of primary “at risk” age groups.
 The program seeks to help students avoid peer pressure and pitfalls associated with drug abuse.

 The K-9 Unit is assigned to Road Patrol Division.
-Both Corporal Eberhard with K-9 Turpin and Deputy Wright with K-9 Marco respond to calls and handle reports as any other patrol deputy.
+Both Deputy Wallace with K-9 Turpin and Deputy Harger with K-9 Aron respond to calls and handle reports as any other patrol deputy.
 They have the added responsibility of assisting with vehicle searches for drug interdiction and on field tracking for criminal suspects, suspect apprehension, and missing persons.
-Turpin and Marco are sworn police officers.
+Turpin and Aron are sworn police officers.
 They both have a commission and a badge.

 The motorcycles are used for patrol and traffic enforcement duties.
 The Motorcycles are donated through a program at no cost to the county and manned by officers volunteering for the duty.
 The motorcycles are used to escort parades, funeral escorts, and dignitary escorts.